 Women in Marketing: How to Advance Your Career

 At Conductor, we believe we need to be part of the solution to this gender disparity.
-Earlier this fall, our Women of Conductor (WoC) employee resource group—whose mission is to create an inclusive, supportive, and inspiring environment for women at Conductor— hosted a “How to Advance Your Career” panel to try and debunk the “why” behind these statistics and provide actionable solutions.
+Earlier this fall, our (WoC) employee resource group—whose mission is to create an inclusive, supportive, and inspiring environment for women at Conductor— hosted a “How to Advance Your Career” panel to try and debunk the “why” behind these statistics and provide actionable solutions.
 A few of the top women leaders in the organization shared their advice and tips on how women in marketing can achieve their growth goals, along with insights on how allies can support the growth of women on their teams.

 What are the biggest challenges women in marketing face when advancing their careers?